On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

-\begin{proof} The decision problem in Theorems \ref{thm:lower-bound-intro} and \ref{thm:lower-bound} is a special case of the distributional refutation problem.
+\begin{proof} The decision problem in Theorem \ref{thm:lower-bound} is a special case of the distributional refutation problem.
 Specifically, say there is such a refutation algorithm.
 Let $Q$ be a fully satisfiable clause distribution with distribution complexity $k$.
 Then consider a distribution $D$ so that either $D = U_k$ or $D= Q_\sigma \in \D_Q$ for a uniformly chosen $\sigma \in \{ \pm 1 \}^n$.
 Then run the refutation algorithm on $D$.
 If $D \in \D_Q$, then the algorithm must output SAT, and so we conclude $D \in \D_Q$.
 If $D = U_k$, then with probability $2/3$ the algorithm must output UNSAT in which case we conclude that $D = U_k$.
 This gives an algorithm for distinguishing $U_k$ from $\D_Q$ with probability at least $2/3$, a contradiction to Theorem \ref{thm:lower-bound}. \end{proof}

-If $r \geq 3$ then the lower bound on the number of clauses $m$ is $\tilde{\Omega}(n^{r/2})$ and is much stronger than $\Delta n$ conjectured by Feige.
-Such stronger conjecture is useful for some hardness of learning results based on Feige's conjecture \cite{DanielyLS:13}.
-For $k=3$, $\tilde{\Omega}(n^{3/2})$ lower bound on $m$ essentially matches the known upper bounds \cite{coja2004strong, feige2004easily}.
+If $r \geq 3$ and $L \le n^{r/2}$, the lower bound on the number of clauses $m$ is $\tilde{\Omega}(n^{r/2})$ and is much stronger than $\Delta n$ conjectured by Feige.
+Such a stronger bound is useful for some hardness of learning results based on Feige's conjecture \cite{DanielyLS:13}.
+For $k=3$, the $\tilde{\Omega}(n^{3/2})$ lower bound on $m$ essentially matches the known upper bounds \cite{coja2004strong, feige2004easily}.

 We note that the only distributions with $r=k$ are noisy $k$-XOR-SAT distributions.
 Such distributions generate satisfiable formulas only when the noise rate is 0 and then formulas are refutable via Gaussian elimination.
 Therefore if one excludes the easy (noiseless) $k$-XOR-SAT distribution then we obtain only the stronger form of Feige's conjecture ($\eps > 0$) with $r=k=3$.
-For the case when $\eps = 0$ one can easily obtain satisfiable distributions with $r=k-1$ that are different from $(k-1)$-XOR-SAT and cannot be solved via Gaussian elimination.
-We note that Gaussian elimination can be foiled by addition of even small amount of noise.
-Therefore by mixing the $k$-XOR-SAT distribution over clauses with an $n^{-1/2}$-fraction of clauses from a satisfiable distribution having $r=k-1$ as described above, we can obtain a satisfiable distribution for which the lower bound is $\tilde{\Omega}(n^{k/2})$ clauses yet it can no longer be solved using Gaussian elimination.
-This observation implies the weaker form of Feige's conjecture (the analysis of the lower bound for such a mixture follows easily from the definition of discrimination norm and is omitted).